neoito-hub/learningHub/README.md

 yarn start
 ```

-Deploy: All the changes in master branch will be deployed using github actions and gh-pages.
+Deploy: All the changes in master branch will be deployed to live site using github actions and gh-pages.

 ## Hacks: